About the Major

 Music majors are advised to complete their general education expectations (three each of HA, NSM, and SBS courses).
 Prospective majors who have not taken enough courses outside of the Music Department may be refused entry into the major.
 Students who fail to fulfill the general education expectations are generally not considered for department prizes and honors.

 With the exception of MUSC300, all classes offered by the Music Department are open to nonmajors.

 Major programs are put together by the students in consultation with their advisors.
 The programs reflect the individual interests and needs of the students.
 The department requires that a program proposal, including all music courses previously taken and those planned for the future, be submitted at the time of application to be a major.
 A major program should have a healthy balance between classroom courses (history, theory, style) and performance courses (private instrumental and vocal instruction, ensemble).
 It is a fundamental principle of the Wesleyan music program that the study of music and the experience of music should reinforce and inspire each other.
 A major program must show evidence of work in at least one musical tradition outside the area of the student's prime concentration.
 The understanding that comes with new experiences is an essential part of the music opportunity at Wesleyan.

 Prerequisites to the music major:

-- 1 performance course—Private lessons taken before the junior year (MUSC405) will satisfy the prerequisite but will not count toward the course requirements for the major.
+- 1 performance course (excluding Private Lessons)—Private lessons taken before the junior year (MUSC405) will not count toward the course requirements for the major.